Boundary properties of Green functions in the plane: An operator identity related to the Grunsky inequality

 which in terms of operators may be written in the form

 As we apply the operator $\partial$ (differentiation with respect to $z$) to both sides, we obtain the derived identity

-We claim that the identity (\ref{eq-fundop-2}) expresses in the strong Grunsky inequality in a rather detailed form.
-The main observation needed is that both $\beur_\varphi$ and $\bar P$ are contractions on $L^2(\D)$, making their product $\beur_\varphi\bar P$ a contraction as well.
-If $f$ is an antianalytic function in $L^2(\D)$, then
+We call (\ref{eq-fundop-2}) a {\em Grunsky identity}, and claim that it {\em trivially entails the strong Grunsky inequality}.
+The main observation needed is that both $\beur_\varphi$ and $\bar\proj$ are contractions on $L^2(\D)$, making their product $\beur_\varphi\bar\proj$ a contraction as well.
+If $f$ is in $L^2(\D)$, then

-It is an easy exercise to check that (\ref{eq-fundop-3}) is equivalent to the strong Grunsky inequality as formulated in \cite{Dur}.
+It is an easy exercise to check that (\ref{eq-fundop-3}) -- applied to an antianalytic $f$ -- is equivalent to the strong Grunsky inequality as formulated in \cite{Dur}.
+To help the reader, we indicate how this is done.
+First, there is the step of translating between the classes $\schlicht$ and $\Sigma$ of conformal mappings, which is standard.
+Next, let

+be the usual Taylor series expansion of two variables of the left hand side; in terms of the Grunsky coefficients $\beta_{j,k}$ as presented in \cite{Dur}, we have